anaconda/anaconda-ident/README.md

 If you are an Anaconda customer interested in deploying `anaconda-ident` within your organization, please feel free to reach out to [Anaconda Support](mailto:support@anaconda.com).
-We can offer the folllowing custom buidls:
+We can offer the following custom builds:

 - A set of `anaconda-ident` packages containing your preferred configuration.